 - Performing shop management functions such as maintenance scheduling

 - Performing tasks required in combat and disaster preparedness or recovery operations

 As a Construction Mechanic, you’ll construct and repair a variety of equipment in just about every environment imaginable.
 You may work at Navy bases or ports of call around the globe, and you may be deployed to help develop or rebuild areas affected by natural disasters.
 Seabees primarily serve at shore-based commands—you will likely not spend time at sea.

 Training & Advancement

-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes (known as Boot Camp), those pursuing a Construction Mechanic role report to Class “A” Technical School in Port Hueneme, CA, for 16 weeks.
+Upon completion of initial training at Recruit Training Command Great Lakes (known as Boot Camp), those pursuing a Construction Mechanic role report to Class “A” Technical School in Port Hueneme, CA, for 16 weeks.
 Here, you will develop a working knowledge of basic construction skills and theories required for work as a Construction Mechanic.